modelscope/facechain/doc/installation_for_talkinghead.md

 Run the `brew install ffmpeg` command in the terminal.

-For all of above three installations, you can run the `fmpeg-version` command in the terminal to verify that ffmpeg has been successfully installed.
+For all of above three installations, you can run the `ffmpeg -version` command in the terminal to verify that ffmpeg has been successfully installed.

 ## Usage